Three reasons business owners should consider Cash Balance Plans

 What is the BORSA Plan?

-The BORSA (Business Owners Retirement Savings Account) is DRDA’s Solution otherwise known as ROBS (Rollover Business Startup Solution), an IRS and ERISA approved structure that allows investors to use their retirement funds for a new business or franchise that they will be personally involved in.
+The BORSA (Business Owners Retirement Savings Account) is DRDA’s, LLC Solution otherwise known as ROBS (Rollover Business Startup Solution), an IRS and ERISA approved structure that allows investors to use their retirement funds for a new business or franchise that they will be personally involved in.
 It is the primary way a retirement plan holder can have personal involvement in a business utilizing their retirement funds, without triggering IRC prohibited transaction rules.

 Setting up a BORSA Plan requires planning but can be accomplished in relatively few steps.